Linuxbrew/brew/docs/New-Maintainer-Checklist.md

 contributions.
 You should also be making contributions to Homebrew every month unless you are ill or on vacation (and please let another maintainer know if that's the case so we're aware you won't be able to help while you are out).

 You will need to watch Homebrew/brew and/or Homebrew/homebrew-core.
+Let us know which (or both) so we can grant you commit access appropriately.

 If you're no longer able to perform all of these tasks, please continue to contribute to Homebrew, but we will ask you to step down as a maintainer.

 A few requests: